compiledcode83/event-signal/README.md

 ```

 ## addListener(listener, scope)
 Add a `listener` to the event signal instance, passing an optional `scope` object that will be `this` from inside the listener function.
 If `scope` is not provided, `listener` will execute within an anonymous {} scope.
+Returns self.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------